Arsonist406/CodeSeek_Tech-task_Football-manager/README.md

 - In *path to project*\CodeSeek_Tech-task_Football-manager run commands:
 - "mvn clean package"
 - "java -jar target/Football-manager-3.5.4.jar"
-  OR if you want to set custome database settings "java -jar target/Football-manager-3.5.4.jar --DB_URL=jdbc:postgresql://localhost:5432/*your database name* --DB_USERNAME=*your username* --DB_PASSWORD=*your password*"
+  OR if you want to set custom database settings
+  "java -jar target/Football-manager-3.5.4.jar --DB_URL=jdbc:postgresql://localhost:5432/*your database name* --DB_USERNAME=*your username* --DB_PASSWORD=*your password*"

 - Application is running!